ClemensElflein/OpenMower/README.md

 :heavy_check_mark: **Low Cost:** It should be cheaper than a mid range off-the-shelf product

-:heavy_check_mark: **Open Source:** I want to share knowledge and enable others to build an OpenMower as well.
+:heavy_check_mark: **Open:** I want to share knowledge and enable others to build an OpenMower as well.

 :heavy_check_mark: **Nice to Look At:** You should not be ashamed to have an OpenMower mowing your lawn.